Lee and Karen Duquette took a day trip from Virginia into West Virginia

 a look inside White Hall Tavern White Hall Tavern sign

-Below: It was time for the two RV Gypsies to buy some ice cream and relax.
+Below: It was time for Lee Duquette to buy some ice cream and relax.

 ice cream treat sign

-Below: Then the two RV Gypsies walked up a steep hill to view several stores.
-Karen Duquette photographed a few Historic Items that caught her attention in one of the stores.
+Below: Then Lee and Karen Duquette walked up a steep hill to view several stores.
+Karen photographed a few Historic Items that caught her attention in one of the stores.
+Karen actually remembers her mom having a typewriter that looked like the one shown below.

 old typewriter beautiful but old clock